 Here are some helpful links for you:

-Religious Education (RE) contributes to the spiritual, moral, social and cultural development of all children.
+At Drew we believe that Religious Education (RE) contributes to the spiritual, moral, social and cultural development of all children.

 Through practising skills such as tolerance or mutual respect, children recognise the diversity which exists within and between communities and amongst individuals.
 They learn to appreciate the different ways of life and different ways of expressing meaning.